Informed Consent for the Orthodontic Patient

 Temporomandibular (Jaw) Joint Dysfunction

-Problems may occur in the jaw joints, i.e., temporomandibular joints (TMJ), causing pain, headaches or ear problems.
+Problems may occur in the jaw joints (i.e., temporomandibular joints (TMJ)), causing pain, headaches, or ear problems.
 Many factors can affect the health of the jaw joints, including past trauma (blows to the head or face), arthritis, hereditary tendency to jaw joint problems, excessive tooth grinding or clenching, poorly balanced bite, and many medical conditions.
 Jaw joint problems may occur with or without orthodontic treatment.
-Any jaw joint symptoms, including pain, jaw popping or difficulty opening or closing, should be promptly reported to he orthodontist.
+Any jaw joint symptoms, including pain, jaw popping, or difficulty opening or closing, should be promptly reported to the orthodontist.
 Treatment by other medical or dental specialists may be necessary.

 Impacted, Ankylosed, Unerupted Teeth